Recipe Credit~ Umme Hamza

 - Now allow to cook on low heat for an hour.

-- Mix roti flour with enough water to form a smooth paste.
+- In a bowl using a whisk, mix roti flour with enough water to form a smooth paste.

 - Allow to simmer on low heat for 1 1/2 hours or till meat is tender.